 4) Customize Billable Rates and Budget Estimates

-Under each budget type, customize billable rates for your team and services.
+For each budget type, customize billable rates for your team and services.
 Additionally, set budget estimates, such as total hours per budget, total price per budget, hours per service, or budget per service, to effectively track project progress.

-For more information on each of these options in different budget types, head over to the Time and Materials, Fixed Price, and Non-billable budget type articles.
+👉 For more information on each of these options in different budget types, head over to the Time and Materials, Fixed Price, and Non-billable budget type articles.

-Tip: When setting up a Time and Materials budget, checking the "Fixed cap" box locks the budget at the desired amount, thus restricting the amount you can invoice to your client, even if you go over budget and log more hours than your initial estimate.
+📌 Tip: When setting up a Time and Materials budget, checking the "Fixed cap" box locks the budget at the desired amount, thus restricting the amount you can invoice to your client, even if you go over budget and log more hours than your initial estimate.

-5) Manage the Expenses Budget
+5) The Expenses Budget